edmonl/opqu-sandbox/doc/configuration.md

 Each mount must have either a non-empty host path or a non-empty sandbox path.

-About the host path:
+Host path rules:
 - Relative paths are resolved in the sandbox directory.
-- `systemd-nspawn` treats an empty host path as a scratch folder created in `/var/tmp` on the host and removed when the sandbox is stopped.
-This may be useful to inspect sandbox files when it is running.
+- `systemd-nspawn` treats an empty host path as a scratch folder created in `/var/tmp` on the host and removed when the sandbox stops.
+This is useful for inspecting running sandbox files.
-- `~` at the beginning resolves to the home directory of the sandbox user.
+- `~` at the beginning resolves to the sandbox user's home directory.

-About the sandbox path:
+Sandbox path rules:
 - Must be absolute.
 - Treated as the same as the host path when omitted.

 Lines starting with `#` and blank lines are ignored.
-File ownership stays the same across the mount boundary (see [System Requirements](system-requirements.md#user-requirement)).
+File ownership stays consistent across the mount boundary (see [System Requirements](system-requirements.md#user-requirement)).